• Skip to primary navigation

 Ingredients

-• Shaggy mane mushrooms
+• 6 oz Shaggy mane mushrooms or as many as you have

-• Fresh chopped parsley to taste
+• 1 pinch Fresh chopped Italian parsley

 • Kosher salt and pepper to taste (go easy on the salt because of the cheese here)